szacer/Go-playing-AI/README.md

 small_training_data_file.pkl: Contains some training data Finally there are two folders containing the games from the 1000 game match and the 200 game match between the model and KataGo.
 These contain README files to further explain the matches.

+This project was developed as part of my Master’s degree in Electronic Engineering at Trinity College Dublin.
+The code presented here is my own work and is shared for educational and portfolio purposes only.